 Diesel has many of the same storage requirements as unleaded gasoline.
 It is a flammable liquid and should not be stored near an open flame, heat, sources of ignition, or in direct sunlight.
 It must be protected from static discharges.
 Diesel can accumulate a static charge which may cause a spark and become a source of ignition.

 Diesel must be stored in a cool location.
 When diesel is stored in a hot environment the pressure in sealed containers will increase.
 Make sure that you store it only in the approved containers, most of which are yellow.
 Keep the container tightly closed in a well-ventilated location.

-Diesel is frequently stored in above ground tanks when used for construction or farming.
+Diesel is frequently stored in above-ground tanks when used for construction or farming.
 When storing in smaller quantities, store in the same locations you would store gasoline only be sure to store in containers approved for diesel fuel.

-Kerosene is available for purchase in K-1, K-2 and Klean Heat.
+Kerosene is available for purchase in K-1, K-2, and Klean Heat.
 Some varieties may be dispensed similar to gasoline or it can be purchased in containers.

 Kerosene should be stored in a cool, well-ventilated location.
 It should be stored in original containers or blue, approved vented containers.
 Do not store near strong oxidizers.
-It is less temperamental about storage locations that gasoline and diesel.
+It is less temperamental about storage locations than gasoline and diesel.